wowasa/x3ml/docs/x3ml-language.md

 	target:
 	E22_Man-Made_Object => crm:P1_is_identified_by => E42_Identifier => P2_has_type => E55_Type

 We should note that multiple *additional* nodes are allowed in the target.
 Furthermore an *additional* node, is allowed to have an internal *additional* node.
-Below we demostrate these use cases (we omit the declaration of the generators).
+Below we demonstrate these use cases (we omit the declaration of the generators).

 ```xml
 <target_node>